 Set in Enugu, Nigeria, brother and sister – Kambili and Jaja – live sheltered yet wealthy and privileged lives.

-Although their home situation looks fortunate from the outside, their father, Eugene, is a cruel religious fanatic that dictates their lives.
+Although their home situation looks fortunate from the outside, their father, Eugene, is a cruel religious fanatic who dictates their lives.

-Against the backdrop of a military coup, Eugene allows his sister to take the children for a while where they struggle to adapt to a different type of family life and values.
+Against the backdrop of a military coup, Eugene allows his sister to shelter the children, where they struggle to adapt to a different type of family life and values.

 It is here that Kambili falls in love with a celibate priest.

-Zikora: A Short Story by Chimamanda Ngozi Adichie – A short story that you can read in under one hour, DC Nigerian-born Zikora finds herself pregnant and abandoned by the child’s father.
+• Zikora: A Short Story by Chimamanda Ngozi Adichie – A short story that you can read in under one hour, DC Nigerian-born Zikora finds herself pregnant and abandoned by the child’s father.
 When her mother visits for the birth, she learns more about herself and her family.
-With Amazon Prime, I was able to read this beautiful short story about Nigerian families for free.
-Book Information→
+This is a beautiful quick read about Nigerian families.

 Children Of Blood And Bone by Tomi Adeyemi